Justin Hardee

-Justin Hardee (born February 7, 1994) is an American football cornerback and special teamer for the New York Jets of the National Football League (NFL).
-He played college football at Illinois.
+Justin Hardee Sr. (born February 7, 1994) is an American professional football cornerback and special teamer.
+He played college football for the Illinois Fighting Illini and was signed as an undrafted free agent by the Houston Texans in 2017.
+Hardee has also played for the New Orleans Saints, New York Jets, Cleveland Browns, Carolina Panthers and the Tennessee Titans.

 College career

 Hardee committed to Illinois as a three-star prospect out of Cleveland, Ohio where he racked up a total of 841 yards receiving throughout his entire career.